 Today I, Saksham Malashi, from class IV, is here to put across my views on the topic "The First Car of Nepal".

 The first car was rode in Nepal by Britain's Prince Edward VIII in Kasara at Chitwan, near India-Nepal border, in 1922.
-Seeing the prince's car, the Ranas were quite enthused by it and placed an order for a similar car.
+Seeing the car, the Ranas immediately placed an order for a similar car.
 Unfortunately, in those days there were no motorable roads in Nepal, nor was there petrol to run a car.
 So porters were hired to carry a car on their shoulders.
 According to the Nepali Times, cars bought at that time were brought to Calcutta by ship, driven sometimes up to Bhimphedi and then carried over the mountains by porters—to Thankot.

 It is thought that till 1950 several cars were bought by the Ranas and Shahs.
 By one account, Adolf Hitler gifted King Tribhuvan a Mercedes Benz in 1938, in hope that the King would not join the British side in World War II.

 After the Tribhuvan Highway was opened, in 1957, people stopped carrying cars on their shoulders.
-Today, more than 3 million motor vehicles ply across the country everyday.
+Today, more than 3 million motor vehicles ply across the country.